 By Cynthia M. Clark, Esq.
 So, after three weeks of media hype and a circus-like spectacle, Governor Rick Scott signed this bill into law.
 Politics aside, the bill was horribly written and will likely face many court challenges over the next few years.
 Weeping teens and hysterical, uninformed parents demanded action.
 “Do something!” they screamed.

-[Updated December 20, 2017] It’s hard to believe it’s been a year since I wrote One Toke Over the Line: Medical Marijuana Snuffs Out Gun Rights and even longer since I wrote Up In Smoke: Gun Rights Under Current Marijuana Laws.
-Pot is still making headlines, but now we’re starting to see actual governmental actions
+[Updated June 12, 2018] It’s hard to believe it’s been over a year since I wrote One Toke Over the Line: Medical Marijuana Snuffs Out Gun Rights and even longer since I wrote Up In Smoke: Gun Rights Under Current Marijuana Laws.
+Pot is still making headlines, but now we’re starting to see actual governmental

 There may now be a faster approval process for NFA transfers.
 The implementation of the onerous Rule 41F has massively bogged down the NFA transfer approval process, with wait times now approaching one year.
 But the ATF, in partnership with three private companies, has now implemented a barcode scanning system that is expected to cut

 I’m often asked, “Can a gun trust protect my guns in a divorce?”
 The short answer, like most legal answers, is “It depends.”
 Estate planning isn’t about the documents – it’s about the plan.
 It’s about planning for the four D’s we don’t want to think about: death, disability, dementia, and divorce.
 Yes, divorce.
 Quick!

 Update February 3, 2017: The House overturned this Rule – even the ACLU was on board!
 It now heads to the Senate.
 I’ve written before about Obama’s Social Security Administration’s new Rule that makes certain disabled recipients ineligible to possess guns.
 Well, it looks like the new Congress under the Trump administration will be reviewing –